 In truth, while sleep may be the primary factor here, it isn't the only one.
-Seemingly random things like your diet, your hormone levels, and physical fitness all have a hand as well—and if one of these outliers is out of balance in any way, it could manifest in daily tiredness.
-We'll get more into it in a moment, it's worth mentioning right away: Reaching for a cup of coffee might seem like the obvious quick fix, but ultimately it could be making matters worse.
+Things like your diet, your hormone levels, and your physical fitness all have a hand as well—and if one of these outliers is out of balance, it could manifest in daily tiredness.
+And while reaching for a cup of coffee might seem like the obvious quick fix, it could be making matters worse.
 So what are these factors affecting your energy levels, and how can you strategise around them?
 We spell it out below so you can finally stop yawning.

 Look, we loooove coffee.
 It's a major source of antioxidants, and it's a beautiful thing to (literally) wake up to every morning.
 The problem is that when we drink it in excess, our bodies become dependent on it.
 In fact, surveys show that when people lessen their coffee intake or give it up altogether, they're actually less tired in the morning.

 Another caveat: If your energy fades within a few hours, you might be tempted to reach for another cup—which not only continues this cycle but could disrupt your sleep without your realising.
 The solution?
-Try to stick with just a cup or two first thing in the morning, and, at the very least, cut yourself off by noon.
-Also consider making your daily brew bulletproof-style: If you mix a fat like grass-fed butter or coconut oil into your coffee, your body digests the caffeine more slowly, giving you a more sustained energy burn throughout the day.
-A cup of quality matcha also has a similar effect.
+Try to stick with just a cup or two first thing in the morning, and at the very least, cut yourself off by noon.
+Also consider making your daily brew Bulletproof-style: If you mix a fat like grass-fed butter or coconut oil into your coffee, your body digests the caffeine more slowly, giving you a more sustained energy burn throughout the day.
+A cup of matcha has a similar effect.

-While hormonal imbalances are common, they're also tricky to diagnose and treat.
-And yet adrenal fatigue is often the culprit behind inexplicable daily exhaustion, says London-based GP Dr. Jane Leonard.
+While hormonal imbalances are common, they're also tricky to diagnose.
+Yet adrenal fatigue is often the culprit behind inexplicable daily exhaustion, says London-based GP Jane Leonard, MBChB.
 Our adrenal glands help produce hormones and regulate our "fight-or-flight" response, she says, and daily stress can put those functions completely out of balance.

 But one thing I've found that really works for me is taking adaptogenic herbs, which help regulate and balance the body's natural stress response on a pretty powerful level.
 Maca is one of these foods, and just taking a teaspoon twice a day has seriously done wonders for my energy.

 There's tons of research that connects a consistent fitness routine with higher energy.
 One study even showed that cancer patients' symptoms improved when they began exercising more.
 We can also vouch for this from experience, so if you aren't already, consider breaking a sweat on most days during the week—even if that just means taking a walk during your lunch hour. ■